 - Be cautious

 When going out for a drink, plan how you're going to get home before you leave.
 Make sure you've got numbers for taxis and keep aside enough money to get home safely.
 If you’re thinking of driving the next day, be aware that you may still be over the legal limit.
-Your body breaks down alcohol at a rate of about one unit per hour - and there is no way you can speed up the process.
+Your body breaks down alcohol at a rate of about one unit per hour, starting one hour after your first drink - and there is no way you can speed up the process.
 Think about alternative methods of transport, or get a lift if possible.

 When not to drink